- Based on four plant extracts enriched with active principles (rosemary, olive, verbena and sophora Japonica).

-Blue light emitted by screens may also have an effect on photo-ageing as it has the highest energy rays of all.
+Blue light emitted by screens may also have an effect on photo-aging as it has the highest energy rays of all.
 They may increase levels of free radicals and promote the formation of pigmented spots.

 Polycyclic aromatic hydrocarbons (PAHs).
 The burning of organic matter and car exhaust fumes are polycyclic aromatic hydrocarbons .
 They can be absorbed by the epidermis and induce production of chemicals (epoxides, diols) toxic to DNA.

 Ozone.
 Largely man-made in origin, ozone is a pro-oxidant that can alter skin integrity by inducing oxidative stress in the outer layer of the epidermis.
-This generally causes inflammation, an imbalance in the epidermis plus a breakdown of collagen and elastin fibres, creating the right conditions for skin ageing.
+This generally causes inflammation, an imbalance in the epidermis plus a breakdown of collagen and elastin fibres, creating the right conditions for skin aging.

 Zeropollution® is an innovative dietary supplement, completely natural and free of side-effects.
 It offers a solution to a major problem which affects the whole world and will only get worse in the years to come.